-The Insolvency Rules 2016 came into force on the 6th April 2017.
-The new Rules replace the Insolvency Rules 1986 and their 28 subsequent amendments.
+The Insolvency Rules 2016 came into force on the 6th of April 2017.
+The new rules replace the Insolvency Rules 1986 and their 28 subsequent amendments.

 The rules have been recast to reflect modern business practice and to make the insolvency process more efficient, the changes include: